timhou-DAS42/airflow-project/README.md

 2.)
 CD into the local directory.

 4.)
+Run git checkout -b <insert_team_name_here>-main

-Create a unique branch for your team to serve as the 'main' branch for your team.
-Make all pull requests to that branch throughout the project.
-We want to keep the main branch in its current state for future projects.
+This commmand create a unique branch for your team to serve as the 'main' branch for your team.
+Make all pull requests to this branch throughout the project.
+We want to keep the true main branch in its current state for future projects.

 3.)
 Run astrocloud dev init